Encyclopaedia Inflationaris: Introduction

 \subsection{The \ASPIC library}

-The project described before contains many different aspects that we intend to publish in several companion articles.
-We now explain the purpose of the present paper and put it in context with the other works that are in preparation.
-We have coded a public runtime library, named \ASPIC for ``Accurate Slow-roll Predictions for Inflationary Cosmology'', which is supposed to contain all the inflationary models that can be treated with the method described above. \ASPIC already has $\Nmodel$ different inflationary scenarios, a number that should be compared to the three or four models that are usually considered.
-The \ASPIC library is an open source evolutive project and, although it already contains all the most popular inflationary scenarios, aims at including more models.
+In order to implement the project described before, we have coded a public runtime library, named \ASPIC~\cite{aspic} for ``Accurate Slow-roll Predictions for Inflationary Cosmology'', which is meant to contain all the inflationary models that can be treated with the method described in \sectionc{sec:method}. \ASPIC already has $\Nmodel$ different inflationary scenarios, a number that should be compared to the three or four models that are usually considered.
+The \ASPIC library is an open-source evolutive project and, although it already contains all the most popular inflationary scenarios, it aims at including more models.
 In this way, it will converge towards a situation where all the category IA models published since the advent of inflation are implemented thereby allowing us to exhaustively scan this part of the inflationary landscape.
-This article describes the \ASPIC project and presents its first release and others will follow.
-The list of the $\Nmodel$ \ASPIC models, as well as their acronym, is presented in Table~\ref{aspiclist} at the end of this introduction.
+The list of the $\Nmodel$ \ASPIC models, as well as their acronym, is presented in \sectionc{aspiclist}.
 If future cosmological data force us to move to more complicated scenarios, the \ASPIC library will be upgraded accordingly.
-It can, moreover, already be interfaced with \FieldInf thereby allowing for a full numerical approach, if needed.
-This would be especially relevant for all the single field models with modified kinetic terms (category IB) such as DBI models, models with features (category IC) such as the Starobinsky model~\cite{Starobinsky:1992ts} or multiple field inflationary scenarios (category II) such as double inflation~\cite{Silk:1986vc, Peter:1994dx, Polarski:1995zn, Parkinson:2004yx}, double inflation with an interaction term~\cite{Tsujikawa:2002qx}, the different versions of hybrid inflation~\cite{Linde:1993cn, Lyth:1996kt, Mazumdar:2010sa} and more~\cite{Ringeval:2005yn}, assisted inflation~\cite{Liddle:1998jc} or Matrix inflation~\cite{Ashoorioon:2009wa,Ashoorioon:2009sr,Ashoorioon:2011ki,Ashoorioon:2011ki}.
+It can, moreover, already be interfaced with the exact field integration routines provided by \FieldInf thereby allowing for a full numerical approach, if needed.
+This would be especially relevant for all the single field models with modified kinetic terms (category IB) such as DBI models, models with features (category IC) such as the Starobinsky model~\cite{Starobinsky:1992ts} or the multiple-field inflationary scenarios of category II, see for instance \Refcs{Silk:1986vc, Peter:1994dx, Polarski:1995zn, Parkinson:2004yx,Tsujikawa:2002qx, Linde:1993cn, Lyth:1996kt, Liddle:1998jc, Ashoorioon:2009wa, Ashoorioon:2009sr, Ashoorioon:2011ki}.
 However, if the data continue to favor simple models, such as those producing negligible non-Gaussianities and isocurvature perturbations, the \ASPIC library in its present form already contains the most relevant inflationary scenarios.
-The \ASPIC library is publicly available at {\urlaspic}.